AwalaApp/poc/README.md

    TWITTER_ACCESS_TOKEN_KEY='<your-access-token-key>'
    TWITTER_ACCESS_TOKEN_SECRET='<your-access-token-secret>'
    ```

-1. Now start the gateways and the Twitter API adapter, preferably in separate terminal sessions so you can see what's happening at all times: `bin/user-gateway`, `bin/relayer-gateway` and `bin/twitter-api-adapter`.
+### Running the PoC

+You can now start the gateways and the Twitter API adapter by running the script `bin/run-servers` (it will run the three processes in the foreground).
+Press Ctrl+C to stop them.

 At this point you're ready to see Relaynet in action.
 You can do the following, for example: